-While longer days and warmer weather make us less dependent on energy for light and heat, there are still many opportunities to practice wise energy use this summer.
+While summer makes us less dependent on energy for light and heat, we can still practice wise energy use.

 Staying cool indoors >> Have storm windows that you usually replace with screens?
 Consider which windows you actually open.
 Leaving some storm windows in place may keep rooms cooler, especially if you use air conditioning.
 Another "cool" technique is to close blinds and drapes during the day to block direct sunlight.